NREL/BuildingsBench/docs/running.md

 }
 ```

 To use these scripts with your model you'll need to register your model with our platform.
-Please see the tutorial on [registering your model](https://github.com/NREL/BuildingsBench/blob/main/tutorials/1_register_your_model.ipynb) for a Jupyter Notebook version of the following instructions.

 ### Registering your model

+Please see this [step-by-step tutorial](https://github.com/NREL/BuildingsBench/blob/main/tutorials/registering_your_model_with_the_benchmark.ipynb) for a Jupyter Notebook version of the following instructions.

 Make sure to have installed the benchmark in editable mode: `pip install -e .`